 - 1. Routine examinations are administered utilizing adaptive testing and software.
 Students are required to have earbuds available for each exam. - 2.
 Examinations begin at the established time.
 A student who is late may not join the examination once it begins. - 3.
 Upon the discretion of the instructor, only one (1) examination may be made up per semester.
 Any subsequent examination missed will be given the grade of "0".
 The student is to notify the instructor (or, the department administrative assistant if the instructor is unavailable) before class time in order to be excused from the examination for that day.
 If the student does not call, the instructor may deny the student the opportunity to make up the examination. - 4.
 In the event of a missed exam, the exam must be taken the day the student returns to class.
 Failure to follow this procedure may result in the student not being allowed to take the exam. - 5.
 A calculator is embedded within the computerized exam software.
-Scrap paper will be provided by the instructor and will be collected when the examination is completed.
-Students may not have any type of electronic devices out or in their possession during testing such as cell phones, smart watches, laptops, or tablets.
-All hats must be removed. - 6.
+Scrap paper will be provided by the instructor and will be collected when the examination is completed. - 6.
+Students may not have any type of electronic devices out or in their possession during testing such as cell phones, smart watches, laptops, or tablets. - 7.
+All hats must be removed.
+All hats, hoods, and Bluetooth devices must be removed.
+Other articles of clothing and/or accessories may be requested to be removed at the discretion of faculty. - 8.
 A preliminary exam grade is provided at the time the examination is completed through the testing software.
 Final exam grades will be posted on the secure LMS course page once all students at both locations have completed the exam and faculty have completed exam item review.
-No examination grade will be given over the phone or by e-mail. - 7.
+No examination grade will be given over the phone or by e-mail. - 9.
 A "pop quiz" may not be made up, as this negates the purpose of the quiz.
 The grade of the quiz missed will be recorded as "0".
 If a student arrives late for class and after the quiz has begun, that student will not be allowed to take the "pop quiz" and will receive a "0".
-In general, a pop quiz will not be greater than 10 points on any given lecture day. - 8.
+In general, a pop quiz will not be greater than 10 points on any given lecture day. - 10.
 Faculty provide student feedback in a variety of methods.
-Grade Advisement forms are utilized during the semester to notify students regarding performance.
-Faculty also utilizes the Exemplary Performance form to recognize outstanding performance. - 9.
+Grade Advisements are utilized during the semester to notify students regarding performance when achieving less than a 77%.
+Faculty also utilize the Exemplary Performance form to recognize outstanding performance. - 11.
 Students are encouraged to see faculty during established office hours or make an appointment to review questions or concerns.
 Students are encouraged to seek exam-taking skills assistance early in the semester if difficulty in testing is experienced.